Starbucks: Environmental practices

 In 1999, Starbucks started the "Grounds for your Garden" program.
 This gives leftover coffee grounds to anyone requesting it for composting.
 The goal of the program was to make the company environmentally friendlier.
 Although not all stores and regions participate, customers can request and lobby their local store to begin the practice.

 In October 2008, The Guardian newspaper reported that Starbucks was wasting 23.4 e6l of water a day by leaving a tap constantly running for rinsing utensils in a 'dipper well' in each of its stores, but this is often required by governmental food safety codes.

 In June 2009, in response to concerns over its excessive water consumption, Starbucks re-evaluated its use of the dipper well system.
 In September 2009, company-operated Starbucks stores in Canada and the United States successfully implemented a new water saving solution that meets government health standards.
 Different types of milk are given a dedicated spoon that remains in the pitcher and the dipper wells were replaced with push button metered faucets for rinsing.
-This will reportedly save up to 150 USgal of water per day in every store.
+This would reportedly save up to 150 USgal of water per day in every store.

 In January 2020, Starbucks shared its new environmental sustainability commitment to become a resource positive company.
 It announced three preliminary targets: By 2030, Starbucks will aim to reduce its carbon emissions, waste output, and water impact by 50%.
 It also identified five areas of focus: expanding plant-based menu options; shifting to reusable packaging; investing in regenerative agriculture, reforestation, forest conservation and water replenishment; better ways to manage waste; and more eco-friendly stores, operations, manufacturing, and delivery.